jagql/framework/resources/guides/handlers.md

 * a constructor with an option parameter that can be used to inject any required handler specific configuration.
 * a `ready` property indicating the handler is ready to process requests.
 * some of the following methods:
- * `initialise` - when jsonapi-server loads, this is invoked once for every resource using this handler.
+ * `initialise` - when @jagql/framework loads, this is invoked once for every resource using this handler.
 Its an opportunity to allocate memory, connect to databases, etc.
  * `close` - for cleaning up upon `jsonApi.close()` (optional)
  * `search` - for searching for resources that match some vague parameters.
  * `find` - for finding a specific resource by id.